scintill/electrum-web/docs/INDEX.md

 it and love it.
 Electrum would run everywhere there was a Web browser:
 Windows, Mac OS/X, Android, GNU/Linux and \*BSD were fully supported.

-In subsequent years, Electrum has seen thousands of hours of development time.
+Electrum has since seen thousands of hours of development time.
 It has become a finely tuned and proven Bitcoin wallet with tens of thousands of users, who range from novices to Bitcoin exchange operators and core developers.

 To this day, Electrum remains simple and easy to use.
 No finnicky gadgets are required.
 No Internet connection is required, and you don't have to